qdo1010/coindm/README.md

 Either SimpleHTTPServer for python or [http-server](https://www.npmjs.com/package/http-server) should work

 #### Instructions:
 Go to oldapp folder and start a local http-server from that directory to start hosting the game.
-Open the local URL on a browser to play the game:
+Open the local URL on a browser to play the game

+#### Assessing evidence accumulation and rule learning in humans with an online game:
 https://journals.physiology.org/doi/abs/10.1152/jn.00124.2022

 ### Asteroid Game (Reaction Time Version - WIP):